-- Timely Warnings of any Clery/SaVE Act crimes that might represent an ongoing threat to the safety of students and/or staff. - The Director of Campus Safety will present information to the University's President, Director Operations Officer/Provost, Vice-President of Campus Operations, and Dean of Students regarding crimes that might represent an ongoing threat to the safety of our community. - The University's President and Director Operations Officer/Provost will have the final decision on the dissemination of Timely Warnings to our community. - Emergency notifications to our community if there is an immediate threat to the health or safety of students or employees. - The Director of Campus Safety will present information to the University's President, Director Operations Officer/Provost, Vice President of Campus Operations, and the Dean of Students regarding incidents that pose an immediate threat to the health and safety of our students or employees. - The University's President and Director Operations Officer/Provost will have the final decision on the dissemination of Emergency Notifications to our community. - Completion of the Annual Security and Fire Safety Survey - Input of the annual crime and fire statistics - Completion of the Annual Security and Fire Safety Report. - Posting the report to the University's webpage. - Distribute the report to all students and staff - Provide a copy of the Annual Security and Fire Safety Report at the Campus Safety Office, Admissions, and Business Office. - Electronic versions available upon request
+- Timely Warnings of any Clery/SaVE Act crimes that might represent an ongoing threat to the safety of students and/or staff. - The Director of Campus Safety will present information to the University's President, COO, Vice President of Academics, Vice President of Campus Operations, and Dean of Students regarding crimes that might represent an ongoing threat to the safety of our community. - The University's President, Chief Operating Officer, and General Counsel will have the final decision on the dissemination of Timely Warnings to our community. - Emergency notifications to our community if there is an immediate threat to the health or safety of students or employees. - The Director of Campus Safety will present information to the University's President, Chief Operating Officer, Vice President of Campus Operations, and the Dean of Students regarding incidents that pose an immediate threat to the health and safety of our students or employees. - The University's President, Chief Operating Officer, and General Counsel will have the final decision on the dissemination of Emergency Notifications to our community. - Completion of the Annual Security and Fire Safety Survey - Input of the annual crime and fire statistics - Posting the report to the University's webpage. - · Distribute the report to all students and staff - Provide a copy of the Annual Security and Fire Safety Report at the Campus Safety Office, Admissions, and Business Office. - Electronic versions available upon request